Why we need Automation in Mobile Testing?

 # Why Appium?

-- It is open-source software automation tool which is used to automate Android and IOS platform apps.
+- It is open-source custom software automation tool which is used to automate Android and IOS platform apps.

 - Appium is “cross-platform” automation tool so you can write software automation tests against iOS and Android (multiple platforms) using the same API.